Setting a user password for VNC

 We do have some advice on passwords.

-ssh password authentication disabled
+Leave SSH password authentication disabled

 For more practical security guidelines and see the security administration checklist in the Nectar knowledge base